henryjperez/henryjperez/README.md

 ### Hi there 👋, I'm Henry J. Perez
-#### Frontend Developer
+#### and I'm a Frontend Developer Expert in React
 ![Frontend Developer](henryjperez.png)

 I'm a goal driven developer with 3 years of experience, autonomous and very passionate in what I do.
 I have project ownership, someone who adapts quickly, with the initiative to propose new solutions and ideas.
 Critical thinking to analyze, define, prioritize and solve problems.

 Skills: REACT JS / REACT NATIVE / JS / TS / HTML / CSS / SASS

-- 🔭 I’m currently working on Tech articles, Coding Challenges and my Personal Website (Comming soon...)
+- 🔭 I’m currently working on Tech articles (and tutorials), Coding Challenges and my Opinion Based Blog (Comming soon...)
 - 📫 How to reach me: henryjosiasperezrangel@gmail.com
 - ⚡ Fun fact: I like every expression of art: from drawing to dancing